VIC.GOV.AU | Policy and Advisory Library

 • include other members of the SSG to target the skill.

-4. Monitor and evaluate: assess the effectiveness of the approach
+4. Monitor and Evaluate: monitor and review the effectiveness of the approach

-An IEP is tailored to the needs of the student.
-It’s important that IEPs are monitored and evaluated so they are responsive to the changing needs and educational progress of the student.
+During this stage, the IEP is monitored and evaluated so that it is responsive to the changing needs and educational progress of the student.

 An IEP should be reviewed according to the timeline agreed on by the SSG.
 It’s recommended to review an IEP once a term.